 Lactic Acid System

 What is Lactic Acid?
-It is simply a by product when muscles produce energy without sufficient oxygen available.
+It is simply a by-product when muscles produce energy without sufficient oxygen available.
 Sometimes also known as Anaerobic Glycolysis due to the initial process being the same as aerobic glycolysis (as above), only without oxygen.
-So, as before 10 chemical reactions occur within the Sarcoplasm of the muscle which turn Carbohydrate into Pyruvic acid and 2 molecules of ATP.
+So, as before 10 chemical reactions occur within the Sarcoplasm of the muscle which turns Carbohydrate into Pyruvic acid and 2 molecules of ATP.
 The difference now being the lack of oxygen meaning the carrier molecule NAD+ cannot offload the Hydrogen (H+) by-product of glycolysis causing a build up in the cell.

 To try to prevent an increase in acidity the pyruvic acid accepts the H+, forming Lactic acid.
 If oxygen was present the H+ would be transported to the Mitochondria for use in the Kreb's cycle.
 Lactic acid is thought to interfere with muscle contraction by disrupting the binding of Calcium to Troponin.
 Acidity also stimulates free nerve endings within the muscle, causing pain.
 This form of energy production in the body can only be predominant for up to 2 minutes.

 Following anaerobic exercise, despite the metabolic process used not requiring oxygen, your body will be in Oxygen Debt and so your respiration rate will be very high.